76 Fabulous 1st Grade Science Projects That Little Learners Will Love

 Kids learn the colors of the rainbow along with chromatography as they watch marker streaks climb up and meet across a wet paper towel.
 The word might be a big one for little kids to learn, but they’ll love to see it in action!

-A tin can has frost developing in it (first grade science experiments)
+A tin can has frost developing in it as an example of a first grade science activity

 Kindergarten Worksheets and Games